-The four day course is taught through a combination of lectures, discussions of new issues, role playing and hands-on practice with both child safety seats and vehicle belt systems.
+The four-day course is taught through a combination of lectures, discussions of new issues, role playing and hands-on practice with both child safety seats and vehicle belt systems.
 Students should be prepared for the substantial physical activity needed to install safety seats.
 They will take both written and hands-on tests, and participate in a "real world" CPS clinic or child safety seat checkpoint, where students must demonstrate proficiency communicating and demonstrating proper installations to the public.
-This combination of instructin and demonstration skills development and testing is unique to this course.
+This combination of instruction and demonstration skills development and testing is unique to this course.

 Why Do We Need Standardized Child Passenger Safety Training?

 Every day children sustain serious injuries or die in motor vehicle crashes, and many of these injuries and deaths can be avoided with the correct use of safety seats and seat belts.
 However, many adults are unaware they are using the safety restraint incorrectly (or not at all), thereby placing their child at risk.
 In fact, child safety seat checkpoints routinely discover that eight out of ten children are not properly restrained in appropriate child safety seats or belt systems.
 Numerous compatibility problems between child safety seats and motor vehicles exist.
 We have an immediate need in this country for child passenger safety professionals who can explain these complicated issues in an understandable way and who can demonstrate safe and proper child passenger safety seat installation to the public.

 Certification: How Do You Get It and Why?